-Q1 is drawing to a close.
-This means business developers and sales professionals across industries are being questioned about their numbers:
+Business developers and sales professionals across industries are constantly being questioned about their numbers:

 - Are we tracking to goal?